privacera/paig/paig-examples/python-openai-ai-app/README.md

 ```shell
 mkdir privacera
 ```

+***Note*** - If you have started server on 4545 port , PAIG default config can be downloaded using url http://127.0.0.1:4545/governance-service/api/ai/application/1/config/json/download

 ## Step 4: Set the OPENAI_API_KEY environment variable
 Set the OPENAI_API_KEY environment variable to your OpenAI API key.